Penile Cancer Support Service – Scotland

 Working in partnership

-We already have good relationships with Macmillan, in particular the Glasgow Libraries’ project, Maggie’s Centres and the Alliance, all of whom promote our service and raise awareness of Penile Cancer amongst the people they serve.
+We are also maintaining our good relationship with Macmillan, in particular the Glasgow Libraries’ project, Maggie’s Centres and the Alliance, to raise awareness of Penile Cancer amongst the people they serve.
 We are also part of the Scotland Cancer Partnership Forum.

 As restrictions ease these organisations hope to offer us practical support such as venues and co-facilitation for our support groups and health professional training sessions.